 14. Drop off a home-cooked meal

 While gift cards are handy because they give a cancer patient control over what and when to order, home-cooked meals are also wonderful gifts that cannot be beat.
 These meals are often extremely yummy, plus, they're made with love.
 Because the drop-off usually comes with a smile, hug and extra love, this is a gift that must not be overlooked.
+Or, if you don't have time for a home-cooked meal, send some freezer meals to someone you know is having surgery or could use a quick, homemade dinner.

 15. House cleaning